jameslai409/recipeapp20/README.md

 All pages are found in 'views' folder

+## How to add an external javascript file to an .ejs page
 To include external .js files in one of the pages do the following:
 1. Say the file you want to include in a page is called externalJavascript.js
 2. Put externalJavascript.js in the 'public/js' folder